shopgate-professional-services/ext-configurable-video-carousel/README.md

-# Shopgate Connect - Extension configurable-video-slider
+# Shopgate Connect - Extension configurable-video-carousel

-General extension that will create a configurable video slider as a widget.
+General extension that will create a configurable video carousel as a widget.

 ## About Widget Configuration